Viswa1999/Let-the-green-be-seen-final/README.md

 And 1 vue (quasar) project.
 We have used quasar, a css framework of vuejs 3.
 We have used django rest framework and for payment we have used Stripe.

+If downloading our project you should add some dependencies.